 Defining a “reasonable” condition of a property is wholly dependent on the facts and circumstances surrounding the use of that property.
 For example, while it is certainly reasonable for an ice skating rink to be slick and a reasonable person might expect an ice skating rink to be slippery, the same cannot be said about the floor of a restaurant or shopping mall.
 Boca Raton commercial property premises liability attorneys could review a claimant’s case to identify if the business owner breached any of these obligations and, therefore, could be held negligent in court.

 In Florida, the statute of limitations for commercial property liability is the same as for private property premises liability cases.
 Both types of cases are premised on proving negligence.
-With some exceptions, negligence has a four-year statute of limitations from the date of injury.
+With some exceptions, negligence has a two-year statute of limitations from the date of injury.
 The diligent lawyers at Kogan & DiSalvo can work with an injured victim on their case to ensure that these strict statutory deadlines are met and they are eligible to receive compensation.

 If a person makes a demand to recover for a personal injury that occurred on a commercial property and that claim is rejected or denied, the person can either file a lawsuit within the statute of limitations or can choose to abandon their claim.

 Liability in Commercial Property Liability Cases

 Liability is not “assigned” in commercial property liability cases.
 Liability is apportioned between all defendants and sometimes plaintiffs by the jury under the doctrine of comparative negligence.
 Typical defendants in commercial premises liability cases may include the landowner, the tenant, or a contractor.

 After a plaintiff files a lawsuit, they must have summonses issued and served on each defendant.
 In some cases, a process server cannot find a defendant to serve them, however, this is unlikely.
 All businesses that operate in Florida are required to designate a registered agent who must accept service of process on behalf of the defendant.